guiltygyoza/bls-benchmark/README.md

 ## Overview

-The benchmarks measure how many BLS signatures can be verified per second using the BLS12-381 curve implementation, which is the cryptographic scheme used in Ethereum 2.0 (Eth2) for validator attestations.
+The benchmarks measure how many BLS signatures can be verified per second using the BLS12-381 curve implementation, which is the cryptographic scheme used in post-merge Ethereum for validator attestations.

 ## Implementations